 Just One Type Of Environmental Impact

 Calculating food miles isn’t an exact science, mainly because many other factors are at play when it comes to the sustainability of food.
 But the further your food has to go, and the way that it’s transported, clearly have an impact on the environment.
 If there is a farmer’s market in your area that sells produce that’s made close to your city or town, you’ll definitely help cut down on the environmental impact of food miles.
-Of course, if you can grow a few of your own vegetables and herbs, you can cut down on the impact of food miles as well!
+Of course, if you can grow a few of your own vegetables and herbs, you can cut down on the impact of food miles as well.
+Hooray for local food!

 Have you heard of food miles and their impact on the environment?
 Like us on Facebook and tell us!